 Once IT's hands have entered the BSC, they cannot be withdrawn until the outer layer of gloves have been thoroughly washed with disinfectant or replaced with new outer gloves.
-OT will constantly spray hands as handing used cages and clean supplies.
+OT will periodically spray hands as they hand off used cages and clean supplies.

 - 8.1) OT will slide a clean cage in the BSC. - 8.2) OT will remove sticker from bottle of water cap and slide it in the BSC. - 8.3) OT will then retrieve and place a dirty cage of mice inside the BSC.
-Follow an adequate order technique to make sure all cages have been changed. - 8.4) IT will position clean and dirty cages in the BSC. - 8.5) IT will remove the cage card holder from the dirty cage. - 8.6) IT will remove the water bottle from the dirty cage and push it aside in the BSC. - 8.7) OT retrieves the dirty bottle of water and will place it in a dedicated red bin for water bottles. - 8.8) IT will remove the filter lids from the clean and dirty cages, making sure the interior surface of the lid does not touch the cabinet surface. - 8.9) IT will remove the feeders from the clean cage and set it beside the clean cage. - 8.10) IT will utilize the dual forceps method to transfer mice.
+Follow an adequate order technique to make sure all cages have been changed. - 8.4) IT will position clean and dirty cages in the BSC. - 8.5) IT will transfer the cage card holder from the dirty cage. - 8.6) IT will remove the water bottle from the dirty cage and push it aside in the BSC. - 8.7) OT retrieves the dirty bottle of water and will place it in a dedicated red bin for water bottles. - 8.8) IT will remove the filter lids from the clean and dirty cages, making sure the interior surface of the lid does not touch the cabinet surface. - 8.9) IT will remove the feeders from the clean cage and set it beside the clean cage. - 8.10) IT will utilize the forceps to transfer mice.

 Note: Using forceps that have been soaking in an approved disinfectant, pick up the mice by the base of the tail or scruff of the neck and transfer to the clean cage.
 Use same pair of forceps to move all mice from the same dirty cage to the same clean cage.
-Alternate using each forceps between cages.
-Alternate using each disinfectant bottle to hold the forceps (not in use) between cages.
+Dip forceps in approved disinfectant between cages.

-- 8.11) After transferring all the mice, IT will re-position the feeder, lid, and cage card holder on the clean cage. - 8.12) IT will place the new water bottle on the clean cage. - 8.13) IT will wipe the outside of the clean cage with disinfectant. - 8.14) IT will move the clean cage to the front of the BSC. - 8.15) OT will retrieve this clean cage and re-place it in the proper position on the rack. - 8.16) IT will stack up to 10 dirty cages before placing a lid on the top one and moving them to the front of the BSC where OT will retrieve.
+- 8.11) After transferring all the mice, IT will re-position the feeder, lid, water bottle, and cage card holder on the clean cage. - 8.12) IT will wipe the outside of the clean cage with disinfectant. - 8.13) IT will move the clean cage to the front of the BSC. - 8.14) OT will retrieve this clean cage and replace it in the proper position on the rack.

-8.17) OT will place the stacked dirty cage in a bin with an autoclavable biohazard bag.
+- 8.15) IT will stack up to 10 dirty cages inside the BSC before placing a lid on the top cage and moving them to the front of the BSC where OT will retrieve. - 8.16) OT will place the stacked dirty cage in a bin with an autoclavable biohazard bag.

-Repeat steps 8.1 to 8.17 until all cages on each assigned rack have been changed.
+Repeat steps 8.1 to 8.16 until all cages on each assigned rack have been changed.